Geo3gamer/Core/README.md

 # Core
-Simple menu & worlds framework for Paper
+An essential plugin framework for Paper